Six reasons the Electric Vehicle landslide will just accelerate

 Energy consumption while driving has been one of the most important social issues in Germany for years.
 The issue is complex, it affects everyone and it's annoying.
 And everyone finds their own way of dealing with it.

-My father bought a used Golf V 2.0 TDI around 2005.
+My father bought a second-hand Golf V 2.0 TDI around 2005.

-But he drove 100 km for around €3.50 in 2005.
-Adjusted for inflation, that’s €4.81 today.
+But it drove 100 km for around €3.50 in 2005.
+Adjusted for inflation, that's €4.81 today.

 Everyone says EVs are cheap to drive.
 But I've done something wrong.